The Other Place is a creative hub for learning, research and development with rehearsal rooms and a 200-seat studio

 - Susie's Cafe Bar with free WiFi

-- Play On, free live music, on the first Thursday of every month from 12 April, starting at 7.30pm
+- Play On, free live music, on the first Thursday of every month, starting at 7.30pm

-- Bright Smoke - free spoken word event on the third Friday of every month, from 7.30pm
+- Bright Smoke - free spoken word event on the second Thursday of every month, from 7.30pm

 - Free family drop-in activities, second Saturday of every month, 1-3pm